klarra247/cozy-typing-sounds/README.md

-# animal-crossing-typing README
+# cozy-typing-sounds README

-This is the README for your extension "animal-crossing-typing".
+This is the README for your extension "cozy-typing-sounds".
 After writing up a brief description, we recommend including the following sections.

 ## Features